256B.0623 Covered service: adult rehabilitative mental health services.

 (b) Mental health practitioners must receive ongoing continuing education training as required by their professional license; or if the practitioner is not licensed, the practitioner must receive ongoing continuing education training of at least 30 hours every two years in areas of mental illness and mental health services.
 Mental health practitioners must meet the ongoing clinical supervision standards in paragraph (c).

-(c) A mental health professional providing clinical supervision of staff delivering adult rehabilitative mental health services must provide the following guidance:
+(c) Clinical supervision may be provided by a full- or part-time qualified professional employed by or under contract with the provider entity.
+Clinical supervision may be provided by interactive videoconferencing according to procedures developed by the commissioner.
+A mental health professional providing clinical supervision of staff delivering adult rehabilitative mental health services must provide the following guidance:

 (1) review the information in the recipient's file;